Contributor biographies

 Josephine Taylor

-Josephine Taylor is Postdoctoral Research Fellow at University College Dublin working on the ENACT project, Energy Narratives and Change in Coastal Communities in Ireland.
+Josephine Taylor is a Postdoctoral Research Fellow at University College Dublin, working on the ENACT project, Energy Narratives and Change in Coastal Communities in Ireland.
 The role is focused on how the community experiences transitions to renewable energy in coastal regions.
-She has published in the area of energy humanities focusing on art and cultural responses to energy extraction.
+She has published in the area of energy humanities, focusing on art and cultural responses to energy extraction.
 Her first monograph, The Nonhuman Narratives of Energy, is forthcoming with Palgrave's Animal and Literature Series.
-She is also a member of the research collective Beyond Gender where they organise, write and work together around the umbrella of queer and feminist science fiction.
+She is also a member of the research collective Beyond Gender, where they organise, write and work together around the umbrella of queer and feminist science fiction.

 Julia Watson